probot/probot/docs/extensions.md

 # Extensions

-While Probot doesn't have an official extension API (yet), there are a handful of reusable utilities that have been extracted from existing apps.
+While Probot doesn't have an official extension API, there are a handful of reusable utilities that have been extracted from existing apps.

 ## Commands